jjdiazo1/iOShortcuts/Help/How to set up an automation/README.md

-# Setting Up a transaction Automation in iOS Shortcuts
+# Setting Up an Automation in iOS Shortcuts

 This guide will walk you through the steps to create a personal automation in iOS Shortcuts.
-This is used for the Apple pay related shortcuts.

 ## Steps to Set Up an Automation